dotnet/orleans/Step-by-step-Tutorials/Running-in-a-Stand-alone-Silo.md

 }
 ```

 Now you should add reference to Microsoft.Orleans.Server NuGet package to your collection project and then in its project properties in Debug tab set the bin/Debug/OrleansHost.exe or bin/Release/OrleansHost.exe file as startup program for your collections class library.
+Try to not mix NuGet package versions, make sure all Orlean packages are aligned in the solution.

-You also need to change the client gateway port in the OrleansConfiguration.xml file added to the collection project by Microsoft.Orleans.Server to match the programmatically defined `config` object, which is `30000`. if OrleansConfiguration.xml does not exist, you can create one using the instruction in [Minimal Orleans Application tutorial](Minimal-Orleans-Application#host--orleansconfigurationxml).
-Then, open OrleansConfiguration.xml, find the `ProxyingGateway` element inside its Defaults section, and change it to.
+You also need to add a OrleansConfiguration.xml file, you can create it using the instruction in [Minimal Orleans Application tutorial](Minimal-Orleans-Application#host--orleansconfigurationxml).
+Then, in this file, make sure that the `ProxyingGateway` element inside its Defaults section matches this value:

 ```xml
 <ProxyingGateway Address="localhost" Port="30000" />